zaxor0/zwerchhau/README.md

 | Dwarf    | Gnome      | Tiefling    |
 | Halfling |            | Fairy       |

+It is advisable to have limits on player physical size and capacity for flight and speed.
+In the unlikely event of a game breaking mechanic a DM reservers the right to reduce the power of a unique ability created by a player.

 ### Pick Two Traits
 Traits in this rule set are considered a _broad characteristic_, unlike skills which would apply to specific tasks.
+They should have a borad influence on skill based tasks or represent a single natural ability that itself is not overpowered for gameplay.
 For whatever background a player picks, they should decide 2 traits that describe them (and their people generally) that would effect gameplay.
 Examples:

-- Dwarf : strong, resistant to poison, stout
+- Dwarf : underground awareness, magic resistant
-- Elf : wise, quick, magic-adept
+- Elf : magic adept, poison resistant
-- Human : quick learned, open minded, strong, quick
+- Human : skillful, adaptable
-- Halfling : sly, quick, stealthy, hungry
+- Halfling : stealthy, infravision

-Player example: "My character is a tall burly human from the desert region, my people are known for being (1) well educated and (2) stealthy"
+Player example: "My character is a tall burly human from the desert region, my people are known for being (1) skillful  and (2) stealthy"

-Whenever a player has to perform a check that their background would be relevant for, they are able to roll advantage, meaning roll two dice and pick the one they want.
+Natural traits allow for a +2 on a roll relevant to the skill.
+For example, if a player chooses halfling and his heritage is of a stealthy people he would rol +2 on a sneak check, hide check, or any other stealthy skill.

+However, skills which are specific and trained take precedence; if a player is trained in sneaking but they are also stealthy, the roll advantage on sneak based checks instead of the +2 from being stealthy.
+They do not get both.

+Some natural traits are more focused like magic adept; this could mean that a player starts with an additional spell if they are a wizard, or maybe they receive a bonus when studying for new spells.

+The details of natural traits should be worked out with the DM.
+A list of recommended traits and their description will be provided in the appendix.

 ## Skills
 Skills are specific abilities that a given player would have, they are more focused than traits and represent your personal experience and training.
 Except for DM discretion, there are generally no limits to what a skill could be.